 A 2014 study conducted by the University of Illinois at Chicago found that massage significantly improved vascular function in both active and sedentary adults.

-Foot massage can help alleviate pain not only in the feet and ankles, but throughout the entire body.
+A shiatsu massage can help alleviate pain not only in the feet and ankles, but throughout the entire body.

 A 2004 study found that massaging the feet activates nerve fibres that send a “non-painful” signal to the brain, thereby preventing transmissions of pain from entering the consciousness.